-- 3.6. (a) The examination of a course shall be conducted by written papers, coursework and/or project(s).
+- 3.6. (a) The examination of a course shall be conducted by written papers, coursework and/or project (s).
 Some courses require that students pass coursework as well as the final examination before a pass can be awarded.
-Students are required to consult their respective Programme Coordinators on the matter. - (b) For students who entered a programme in the Faculty prior to the 2014/2015 academic year a minimum mark of 40% must be made in order to pass a course, subject to any "must-pass" course-component stipulated within the course.
+Students are required to consult their respective Programme Coordinators on the matter. - (b) For students who entered a programme in the Faculty prior to the 2014/2015 academic year a minimum mark of 40% must be made in order to pass a course, subject to any "must-pass" coursecomponent stipulated within the course.
 For students who enter a programme in the Faculty as of academic year 2014/2015 a minimum mark of 50% must be made in order to pass a course, subject to any "must-pass" course component stipulated within the course. - (c) A candidate may also be orally examined. - (d) Students who have not attended a minimum of 75% of classes may normally be treated as having failed the examination in those courses.
 Failure of the Faculty to enforce this rule is not to be construed as a waiver for future breach of this regulation. - (e) Candidates are not allowed to re-write an examination once they have already passed the relevant course. - 3.7. (a) A candidate who fails to attend any examination and does not submit an acceptable medical certificate for his/her absence, as prescribed in the University Examination Regulations, shall be treated as having failed that examination.
-If the candidate submits an acceptable medical certificate, he/she will be permitted to write the examination at a later date, without penalty. - (b) A candidate who fails the examination associated with a course may re -register for the course and be exempted from the coursework passed.
-If such a recommendation has been made, the candidate may apply to the Head of Programme for permission to take the examination without attending the course (Exam Only). - (c) The GPA of courses that are failed are calculated in the final degree GPA.
+If the candidate submits an acceptable medical certificate, he/she will be permitted to write the examination at a later date, without penalty. - (b) A candidate who fails the examination associated with a course may re-register for the course and be exempted from the coursework passed.
+If such a recommendation has been made, the candidate may apply to the Head of Programme for permission to take the examination without attending the course (Exam Only).